jtitensky/the-ultimate-final-project/README.md

-5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs 5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions
+5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs 5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions

 Project Plan